microsoft/tfs-cli/README.md

-# Node CLI for Azure DevOps
+# Node CLI for Azure DevOps....

 > NOTE: If you are looking for the new Azure DevOps CLI, see [vsts-cli](https://github.com/microsoft/vsts-cli)